HMS Belfast Tickets and Discounts

-While this might be a little creepy for younger visitors, it’s definitely an interesting exhibit which shows how the sick were treated on board the HMS Belfast.
+While this might be a little creepy for younger visitors, it’s definitely an interesting exhibit that shows how the sick were treated on board the HMS Belfast.

-As with other areas of the ship, there are mannequins depicting real events which took place in this area.
+As with other areas of the ship, there are mannequins depicting real events that took place in this area.